 To understand neuroticism, look no further than George Costanza of the long-running sitcom "Seinfeld."
 George is famous for his neuroses, which the show blames on his dysfunctional parents.
 He worries about everything, obsesses over germs and disease and once quits a job because his anxiety over not having access to a private bathroom is too overwhelming.

-George may be high on the neuroticism scale, but the personality trait is real.
 People high in neuroticism worry frequently and easily slip into anxiety and depression.
 If all is going well, neurotic people tend to find things to worry about.
 A 2021 study found negative association with neuroticism and earnings.
 Although, even when neurotic people with good salaries earned raises, the extra income actually made them less happy.
 Because people high in neuroticism tend to experience a lot of negative emotion, neuroticism plays a role in the development of emotional disorders, according to a paper published in Clinical Psychological Science.

 In contrast, people who are low in neuroticism tend to be emotionally stable and even-keeled.